Skip to main content

 About the awards

 The Creative Australia National Arts and Disability Awards celebrate the work and achievements of d/Deaf artists and artists with disability.
-The Awards acknowledge the contribution these artists have made to the creative arts and cultural life of the nation.
+The Awards recognise the important contribution these artists make to arts and culture in Australia.

-- The National Arts and Disability Award (Early Career) recognises an Australian artist early in their practice who has made an outstanding contribution to their chosen field of practice.
-The recipients of this award will receive $20,000.
+• The National Arts and Disability Award (Early Career) is for an artist who is earlier in their career.
+They will have made a strong contribution to their area of practice.
+They will receive $20,000.

 The Awards are decided by Creative Australia, informed by key industry advisors.